jmuozan/AprenMaker-Hub/docs/About/transparency.md

     - **Iterate faster** on ideas and implementations
     - **Catch errors** and improve code quality
-    - **Explore possibilities** I might not have considered
-    - **Focus my energy** on creative and strategic decisions

 === "Quality Assurance"

     Every AI-generated suggestion goes through **my review and testing**:

-    - All code is tested thoroughly before implementation
+    - All code done by myself that has been modified by AI is tested thoroughly before implementation
     - Design decisions align with my educational mission
     - Content maintains my voice and pedagogical approach
-    - Technical solutions are validated for long-term maintainability

 === "Learning & Growth"